SysEngTeam20/rag-enabled-ubiq-genie/README.md

 Please refer to the [Local LLM Server repository](https://github.com/SysEngTeam20/native-granite-compilation) for instructions on how to compile and run the local LLM server.

+### ElectronJS App and Document Server

+Please refer to the [ElectronJS app repository](https://github.com/SysEngTeam20/portalt-portal) for instructions on how to compile and run the ElectronJS app, which includes the Document Server.

 ## Quick Start

 1. **Clone & Setup**